-Best Bitcoin Hardware Wallets You Can Buy Right Now
+Best Bitcoin Hardware Wallets in 2019

 If you’re just dipping your toes into Bitcoin, a simple web or software wallet is a good place to get started.
 But if you plan on storing large amounts of funds in Bitcoin, our experts recommend upgrading to a hardware wallet for extra security.

 Aren’t Software Wallets and Web Wallets Good Enough?

 Most of us start off using either software wallets or web wallets.
 Software wallets are apps that have to be downloaded to your device and store your private keys on it.
 Web wallets are accessed through your browser and store your private keys in the cloud.
 Beginners prefer these types of wallets because they are free and don't need any extra hardware to be used.

 Coin.Space is a popular online Bitcoin & Litecoin Wallet